 As the article points out, there's still plenty of good new music, it's just that's not what gets promoted and makes it big, due to screwed-up record companies and other factors.
 Compare the artists on the top of the charts today to the quality of the mainstream artists at the time of this 1965 concert: the Beatles, the Rolling Stones, the Kinks, the Animals, Dusty Springfield, Them (with Van Morrison), the Moody Blues, Donovan, and many more, all sharing the same stage!
 Is it any wonder that lots of people (including me) are more interested in this kind of music than the generic, pre-packaged pop of today?
 The amount of sheer talent bursting up the charts in 1965 was staggering.

 The reason so many big names played this one concert was because it was an awards show of sorts for NME - New Musical Express, a British music magazine.
 NME began giving out yearly poll winner awards in 1953, and continue to do it until this day (2022 as I write this).
-At least through 1968, there were annual concerts to celebrate the winners.
-But unlike most awards shows, this concert just focused on music instead of bogging things down with speeches and award presentations.
+At least through 1971, there were annual concerts to celebrate the winners.
+But unlike most awards shows, this concert just focused on music instead of bogging things down with lots of speeches and award presentations (though there was a short section for that).

 I would love to hear the 1966, 1967, and 1968 shows in full, since music just got better and better as the 1960s went on, in my opinion, and all sorts of interesting artists played in those later shows, including Cream, the Small Faces, the Move, the Beach Boys, Cat Stevens, the Who, the Yardbirds, and lots more, including more appearances by big names in this concert, like the Beatles and Rolling Stones.
-But I've only come across parts of the 1966 show, and none of the 1967 or 1968 shows.
-The full 1964 and 1965 shows are available on bootleg though, and I'm posting the 1965 one as I think it's more interesting, with these mostly British Invasion acts more fully developed by then.
+It seems only the 1964, 1965 and 1966 shows are available on bootleg.
+I'm posting the 1965 one first as I think it's more interesting, with these mostly British Invasion acts more fully developed by then.

 The sound quality is excellent throughout.
 This concert was professionally recorded in order to be broadcast on British TV a short time afterwards.
 The TV version was edited down, but somehow luckily a recording of the entire show has made its way to the public.
 You can watch the entire thing on YouTube, though it's only in black and white.